kansasgis/NG911/Doc_Online/AdjustmentTools.md

 [*Create Geocode Exceptions*](#geocodeEx): This tool creates a table in the geodatabase called GeocodeExceptions.
-Based on geocoding errors that exist in FieldValuesCheckResults, the tool adds those ADDIDs to the GeocodeException table.
-In the future, any ADDIDs noted in GeocodeExceptions will not be flagged as geocoding errors.
+Based on geocoding errors that exist in FieldValuesCheckResults, the tool adds those ADDIDs/NGADDIDs to the GeocodeException table.
+In the future, any ADDIDs/NGADDIDs noted in GeocodeExceptions will not be flagged as geocoding errors.

 [*Fix Domain Case*](#domainCase): Based on domain issues that exist in